 Specific Eligibility Requirements

-To qualify for the PPP, self-employed individuals must meet several specific requirements:
+To be eligible for a PPP loan, self-employed individuals needed to meet several key requirements:

-2. Schedule C: A Schedule C form for the 2019 tax year must show net profit, confirming self-employment income.
+- Schedule C Documentation: A 2019 or 2020 Schedule C form must demonstrate net self-employment income.

-3. Financial Loss: Applicants must demonstrate a revenue decrease due to the COVID-19 pandemic.
+- Revenue Loss: Applicants must show a reduction in earnings due to the COVID-19 pandemic.

-4. Maximum Loan Amount: The loan amount is calculated as 2.5 times the monthly net profit as reported on the Schedule C, capped at $20,833.
+- Loan Calculation: The maximum loan amount was determined based on 2.5 times the average monthly net profit, capped at $20,833.

 Application Process for Self-Employment